oroinc/orocommerce/src/Oro/Bundle/WebCatalogBundle/Resources/doc/api/web_catalog.md

 #### get_subresource

-Retrieve the record of the user who is the owner of a specific web catalog record.
+Retrieve a record of the user who is the owner of a specific web catalog record.

 #### get_relationship